Oahu - Paradise for Families

 The beach at Disney is just for its patrons so this adds a further sense of security if staying here.
 Anyone can walk around the grounds to say hello to Mickey Mouse or have lunch though.

-Overall, the beaches at Kapolei are clean, calm and family-friendly.
+Overall, the beaches at Kapolei are clean, calm and some of the best beaches in Oahu for families.
 The sand is more firmly packed but you’re more likely to find other playmates for your children here and it’s easier to push a stroller up to the water’s edge.

 One more bonus: the sunsets.